souradipta93/souradipta93/README.md

 - 👋 Hi, I’m Souradipta Chowdhury, AKA Souro
-- 👀 I’m interested in Consumer Insight and Data Analytics
+- 👀 I’m interested in finding Business Insight and decision making.
 - 🌱 I’m currently learning Computer Vision
 - 💞️ I’m looking to collaborate on any consulting projects on Data Science an AI
 - 📫 reach me at souro.adi@gmail.com or hit me on LinkedIn : https://www.linkedin.com/in/souradipta-chowdhury/